David A. Kenny

 (Not all the programs are currently written this way, but most are.)
 The opening screen contains at least two upper tabs.
 The one on the left is for the app itself and the next one on the right, called "Help and Contact," which some documentation, links to further documentation, and an email address for enquires.
 The apps, APIM_MM and SRM_R, contain an additional link that describes changes in the program.
 Finally, the app GAPIM_I has formulas used in the app.

 The main page contains a set of vertical tabs on the right.
 The user begins by completing the green tabs.
 At the top always is the green "Select Data" tab which reads a dataset in either SPSS or csv format.
 One then proceeds down the green tabs completing them in order.
 After the green tabs is the set of black tabs, which contain optional information (e.g., change alpha).
 Once the run is set up, the user hits the blue tab and the blue button which says something like "Begin the Analysis" to run the analysis.
 Eventually, the results appear on the right side of screen and the user can select text, tables, or computer output.
 Some apps allow for the display of figures.
 If one wants to save the output, the user hits the bottom purple tab of "Download Output" that saves the text, tables, computer output, and figures (if there are any) in docx, html, or pdf formats.
-Finally, for some of the apps, the user can save the transformed dataset.
+Finally, for some of the apps, the user can save a transformed dataset.

 The apps are written to be "reactive."
 That is, after the run is completed and even after the files are downloaded, the user can make changes in the analysis.
 This feature is especially useful if the user has made an error in that the error can be corrected without having to start all over (e.g., read the dataset, enter the variables, and so on).
 Though not fully "idiot proofed," the programs do not always crash when the user makes an error; on the right-side of the screen a message may appear telling the user what the problem is.